 The aromas of quinces are very complex and rich with strong hints of apple, pears, vanilla, and citrus fruits.
 These prominent flavor ques make it very easy to pair other ingredients with the quince.

 If you have a variety that can be appetizing raw, rather eat slices than chunks.
-Raw quinces still have a generally sour and tangy flavor that might not appeal to everyone.
-On the other hand, they might become your favorite snack if they are juicy enough.
+Raw quinces still have a generally sour and tangy flavor.
+They might become your favorite snack if they are juicy enough.

 How To Eat Quinces